· --:--

 7.3/10

-Tromso have been excellent at Romssa Arena this season, winning five of eight home league...
+Tromso have been solid at Romssa Arena this season, winning five of eight home league...

 11 of 15 in Eliteserien